 Organizations need to make clear the distinctions as above, and be zealous about assessing it.
 That means managers spending lots of time talking to one another about these constructs and how they see others.
 These judgments should not be made by individuals staring at computer screens, in decision vacuums.

 What is one thing managers can do to identify and retain high potential employees?

 Henryk: Ask them what they want and find a way to make it happen.
 Try to improve things for them.
 Provide some service to them that's valuable as an individual.
 Make them part of a meaningful experience.
 This isn't "coddling" people.
 Reciprocation is extremely powerful.

 Even just asking the questions about a person might be interested in doing/getting/being a part of stimulates increased commitment on the employee's part.
 We've been led to believe engagement and retention is difficult.
 It's easy if you have the right managers.

 Henryk: Anyone from senior executives to mid-level HR managers.
 Anyone who is interested in an evidence-based, fresh look at these old, but ever-more relevant questions!

-If you're interested in learning more, join us for Dr. Henryk Krajewski's webinar - Cracking the Code to High Potentials - on March 7, 2019.
+If you're interested in learning more, watch Dr. Henryk Krajewski's webinar on-demand - Cracking the Code to High Potentials.